-The school has clear guidelines on Discipline & Behaviour (Choices Policy) which helps to both reduce incidences of bullying and also identify clear strategies for disciplining children who are responsible for bullying.
-The Discipline and Behaviour policy should therefore be used in conjunction with this policy when addressing any issue relating to bullying.
+The school has clear guidelines on Behaviour (Choices Policy) which helps to both reduce incidences of bullying and also identifies clear strategies for reducing opportunities for bullying.

-The school has a commitment to the Every Child Matters agenda where the pupils' safety, health, economic well-being, enjoyment, excellence and participation in the community are promoted as an effective anti-bullying culture.
+The school has a commitment to Every Child Matters agenda where the pupils' safety, health, economic well-being, enjoyment, excellence and participation in the community are promoted as an effective anti-bullying culture.